Eric-Lingren/oanda_v20_platform_public/readme.md

 # Changes on fork ahead of the upstream remote

-* reduced the command line args now only require --bot and --pair
+* reduced the command line args so now only --bot and --pair are needed
-* added auth module and class to hold account details
+* added auth module and class (ignored by git) to hold account details - auth/auth.py
-  auth/auth.py
 ```python
 class Tokens():